Research

 • Hate crimes increased by 10% in 2018/19 (England and Wales), the highest level since Home Office records began.
 Hate crimes have more than doubled since 2012/13.
 (Home Office, 2019)

-Empathy & reading
+Empathy & Reading

 • Scientific evidence shows that immersion in literature is an effective way to build our understanding of other people (see here)